GovWizely/loc-sas/README.md

 ### Dependencies

-This project is built on [Flask-AppBuilder](https://github.com/dpgaspar/Flask-AppBuilder) and tested against Python 3.6+ in [CircleCI](https://app.circleci.com/github/GovWizely/loc-sas/pipelines).
+ - This project is built on [Flask-AppBuilder](https://github.com/dpgaspar/Flask-AppBuilder) and tested against Python 3.6+ in [CircleCI](https://app.circleci.com/github/GovWizely/loc-sas/pipelines).
+ - The frontend utilizes Vue JS; NPM is required to build and run it [Install NPM](https://www.npmjs.com/get-npm)

 ### Local Development